By FWi staff

 Two new projects will benefit from Objective 1 funding, available to economically challenged regions where incomes are 75% below the EU average.

-One of the beneficiaries is a home-grown cheese project which aims to capitalise on the demand for locally produced, traditional Cornish brands.
+One of the beneficiaries is a farm cheese project which aims to capitalise on the demand for locally produced, traditional Cornish brands.

 A dairy is to be built at Pengeep Farm, near Truro, where owners Ben and Catherine Mead aim to manufacture 300t/year of Cornish Yarg cheese, a distinctive product that is hand-made and wrapped in nettle leaves.

-The firms Russell Dodge says the planned £30m park could provide premises for up to 30 small businesses.
-The feasibility study will cost about £97,500, about a quarter of which will come from the Objective 1 programme. *
+The feasibility study will cost about 97,500, and a quarter will come from the Objective 1 programme.